 Through a hike, active games and pond study, students learn how animals grow and adapt to their habitats, as well as exploring the impact that humans have on animals and their environment.

 Grade 2/3 – How to “Bee” a Pollinator

 Approximately one-third of all human food is prepared from plants that depend on animal pollinators.
 Through a story hike and active games discover the work of honey bees and other pollinators as well as the flowers they depend on.

 Learn to identify local tree species.
 A hike, discussion, and active game prepare students to get up close and personal with a tree, exploring its characteristics and parts.

 Grade 3 – Don’t Treat Soil Like Dirt!

-Students will explore the composition of soils from different areas, meet our compost worms, and play active games that explore soil characteristics.
+Students discover the composition of soils from different areas, and play active games that explore soil characteristics.

 Grade 4 – At Home in the Habitat